patrickcortez/patrickcortez/README.md

 ![pixelforest](gif1.gif)
-> A Computer Engineering student aspiring to be a game developer
+> A Computer Engineering student aspiring to be a Game developer (est. 2026)
 ---

 ## About Myself